ethereum/EIPs/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

     - MUST be robust against spoofing (e.g. presentation attacks) etc.
   - MUST be implemented under the assumption that the party defining the `to` address has malicious intent and to acquire false `ATTESTATION`, without currently or ever having access to the physical object comprising the physical `ANCHOR`.

-### Physical Object
+### Physical ASSET

 - MUST comprise an `ANCHOR`, acting as the unique physical object identifier, typically a serial number (plain (NOT RECOMMENDED) or hashed (RECOMMENDED))
 - MUST comprise a physical security device, marking or any other feature that enables proofing physical presence for `ATTESTATION` through the `ORACLE`
-- Is RECOMMENDED to employ `ANCHOR` technologies featuring irreproducible security features.
+- Is RECOMMENDED to employ ANCHOR-TECHNOLOGIES featuring irreproducible security features.
-- In general it is NOT RECOMMENDED to employ `ANCHOR` technologies that can easily be replicated (e.g. barcodes, "ordinary" NFC chips, .. ).
+- In general it is NOT RECOMMENDED to employ ANCHOR-TECHNOLOGIES that can easily be replicated (e.g. barcodes, "ordinary" NFC chips, .. ).
 Replication includes physical and digital replication.

 ## Specification when using digital ASSETs

 TODO - if any input?

 ## Alternatives Considered

-- Soulbound burn+mint combi, e.g. through Consensual Soulbound Tokens (EIP-5484)
-- Addign a blockTransfer(tokenId) for DeFi -> Decided not to standardize as not core-functionality, can be built on top of this standard like for normal NFT-lending.

-TODO:

-- Instead of burn, maybe better to return tokens to this smart contract? otherwise, when a user burns, a new token is issued representing an anchor that was wrapped into a previous token before.
-Not an issue for most use-cases, but strictly speaking breaks historic "1:1" relation and makes tokenURI strictly necessary to tie to anchor.
-- -> Definitely do this, also eliminates complexity around the allowance wallet as stated in chat.
+- Soulbound burn+mint combination, e.g. through Consensual Soulbound Tokens (EIP-5484).
+Disregarded because appearance is highly dubious, when the same asset is represented through multiple tokens over time.
+An predecessor of this EIP has used this approach and can be found at [Mumbai Testnet](https://mumbai.polygonscan.com/address/0xd04c443913f9ddcfea72c38fed2d128a3ecd719e), in particular [this transaction](https://mumbai.polygonscan.com/tx/0xe5ff2c505c80249c60c84621ff6ee13432acf6f3d9a9dd5c065d5ea77ff7bc8e).

 ## Rationale